teo3300/serben-rust/README.md

 docker-compose up -d
 ```
 (In this case use the parent directory as the project directory for docker).

+**Manually create the "content" directory** to avoid ownership problems when editing files, not necessary, but highly recommended

 I use traefik for routing and certificate management, on the network `${USER}_frontend` so be sure to set this properly